Agoons20/Evaluating-Monetary-Policy-Impact-on-Inflation-and-Unemployment-Using-VAR-Model/README.md

 **Order Selection for VAR:**
-I used the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) to determine the optimal lag order for the VAR model.
+First, I used the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) to determine the optimal lag order for the VAR model.
+I then used the logliklihood and correlation of residuals tradeoff to choose a max lag number of lags based on the output of the model.
 After testing models with various lag lengths, I selected the order that minimized these criteria, balancing model fit and complexity.

 **VAR Model Estimation and Interpretation:**